CodeProSpecialist/working-config.json-file-for-2025-freqtrade-coin-trading-robot/README.md

 In Linux, copy the following to the bottom of ~/.bashrc

-#below is for freqtrade whitelist coin list
-# that is generated from a python program
-# to get profitable coins to buy
+Below is for freqtrade whitelist coin list that is generated from a python program to get profitable coins to buy

 export FREQTRADE__EXCHANGE__PAIR_WHITELIST=$(cat ~/freqtrade-whitelist/whitelist.json)

 Utulize the following python script to make a profitable coin list.